Need Assistance? 01384 442752 (UK)

 4

-You'll also learn about several different biomes, large, naturally occurring community of flora or fauna adapted to particular conditions in which they occur.
+It also delves into information on several different biomes - large, naturally occurring communities of flora and/or fauna adapted to the particular conditions in which they occur.
 Biomes are influenced by latitude, elevation and associated moisture and temperature.
 Examples of these communities are tundras, deserts, wetlands, forests, include their associated freshwater communities, such as streams, lakes, ponds and wetlands.
 Terrestrial biomes vary geographically from the tropics through to the Arctic and Antarctic regions.

 1. Ecosystems and Populations